Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 - Check the signature of message [commitment, ts]
 - Create an exclusive encryption key pair for this identity.
 - Add an entry in KVS with the received identity data and the new keypair.
-- Add this identity to the indicated `guid` group.
 - Add this identity to the `global.0.identities` group.

 **Response**